-Paint the Town – More than 400 projects completed over the last 28 years!
+NeighborWorks Sacramento’s Paint the Town has completed more than 400 projects over the last 30 years!

-Our Paint the Town model supports our community stabilization initiative.
+NeighborWorks Sacramento’s Paint the Town model supports our community stabilization initiative.
 Through this initiative NeighborWorks Sacramento renovates formerly vacant homes for resale to a new family.
-Each year, NeighborWorks Sacramento chooses a street near one of our recently renovated homes for our Paint the Town event.
+Each year, NeighborWorks Sacramento chooses a street in low to moderate income neighborhood for our Paint the Town event.
 We focus our efforts on one specific block in order to maximize our impact.
 NeighborWorks Sacramento meets with residents to develop work-plans for home improvement projects to meet each resident’s needs.
 Volunteer teams are assigned one or more projects to complete.
 NeighborWorks Sacramento provides the supplies, equipment and expertise needed to lead the projects.

 NeighborWorks Sacramento has many wonderful sponsors and volunteer teams from such organizations as Wells Fargo, South Sacramento Rotary, Sacramento State’s Community Engagement Center, McGeorge School of Law, Holt of California and many others.
 City Council members and County Supervisors also provide financial and in-kind resources.
 Paint the Town is a fantastic opportunity for you and/or your organization to participate in a high-impact, community-driven, team building event!